How the Christmas Pickle Tradition Got Started will give you a fun new idea for your family to enjoy on Christmas morning.

 Here’s the Tradition of the Christmas Pickle:

 It turns out that theory appears to be a myth.
-Most people in Germany haven’t even heard of Christmas pickles for the tree.
+Most people in Germany have yet to hear of Christmas pickles for the tree.

 Rumors also swirl about St. Nicholas saving two boys in a barrel of pickles.